lowi-kr/wc2026-bot/README.md

 **What gets posted during a live match:**
 - A kickoff message when the match starts
 - A message each time the score changes (a goal), naming the scorer when available
-- A half-time message with current stats (possession, shots, corners, fouls)
+- A half-time message with current stats (possession, shots, corners, fouls, and a few more when ESPN provides them)
 - A full-time message with the final score and stats
+- Occasionally, a short follow-up **FINAL STATS** message a minute or two after full time — ESPN's stats sometimes aren't ready the instant a match ends, so the bot retries a few times in the background rather than holding up the result itself

 **During the group stage (June 11–26):** only matches involving Spain, France, England, Argentina, Portugal, and USA are tracked.